public class MockProcessorContext extends Object implements ProcessorContext, org.apache.kafka.streams.processor.internals.RecordCollector.Supplier

 object and associated to the ProcessorContext.

-The type of the values is dependent on the type
+The type of the values is dependent on the type of the property

 (e.g. the value of DEFAULT_KEY_SERDE_CLASS_CONFIG

-, even if it was specified as a String to
+will be of type Class, even if it was specified as a String to

-public Map<String,Object> appConfigsWithPrefix(String prefix)
+appConfigs in interface ProcessorContextpublic Map<String,Object> appConfigsWithPrefix(String prefix)

-The config properties are defined in the StreamsConfig
+ProcessorContext The config properties are defined in the StreamsConfig

 object and associated to the ProcessorContext.

-- the properties prefixpublic long currentSystemTimeMs()
+appConfigsWithPrefix in interface ProcessorContextprefix - the properties prefixpublic long currentSystemTimeMs()

-Note: this method returns the internally cached system timestamp from the Kafka Stream runtime.
+ProcessorContext Note: this method returns the internally cached system timestamp from the Kafka Stream runtime.

-Thus, it may return a different value compared to System.currentTimeMillis()
+Thus, it may return a different value compared to System.currentTimeMillis().

-Stream-time is the maximum observed record timestamp
+ProcessorContext Stream-time is the maximum observed record timestamp so far

 (including the currently processed record), i.e., it can be considered a high-watermark.